opendatasoft/ods-documentation-explore-api/source/includes/v2/_facets.md

 # Facets

 A facet can be considered as a valued tag associated with a dataset or a record.
-For example, datasets of a catalog could have `language` as facet: associated values for this facet could be `English`, `French` or `Swedish`.
+For example, datasets of a catalog could have `language` as facet: associated values for this facet could be `English` or `French`.

 In an Opendatasoft portal, facets are especially used for building the left filtering column of both the datasets catalog and dataset records exploration pages.